syedumerahmedcode/arrays/README.md

 ## Permutation

-We write a service called _PermutationService_ whihc is given two integer arrays and it checks if they are permutation of each other. _Permutation_ refers to any of the various ways in which a set of things can be ordered.
+We write a service called _PermutationService_ which is given two integer arrays and it checks if they are permutation of each other. _Permutation_ refers to any of the various ways in which a set of things can be ordered.

 Here, we first Check if the length is same or not.
 If there are not of equal length, then the arrays are not permutations of each other.